Free Will in Ancient Thought

 What is the ambiguity?

-The answer, it seems, is that desire in Plato and Aristotle maps to two things in the Stoics: (i) impulse and (ii) impulsive impression.
+Desires in Plato and Aristotle maps to two things in the Stoics: to impulses and to impulsive impressions.

 What, for the Stoics, plays the role of a desire that moves someone to action?